PacketFence Clustering Guide

 /usr/local/pf/bin/pfcmd configreload hard

-And restart PacketFence on all your cluster members:
+And restart PacketFence on all cluster members:

 /usr/local/pf/bin/pfcmd service pf restart